strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 :::

 :::caution
-At this time there is no mechanism to return just an array of IDs.
+It's currently not possible to return just an array of IDs.
 This is something that is currently under discussion.
 :::

 ### Relation & Media fields